DSA annual conferences

 - 2009: Current Crises and New Opportunities

-Applications are invited to host the annual DSA conference in September 2018 and 2019.
+Applications are invited to host the annual DSA conference in June 2020 or June 2022

 - Provide an opportunity for all higher education institutions in the UK with teaching and research interests in Development Studies to offer to host the Annual Conference.